Build-Week-Donor-Management/BE/README.md

 # BE
-(This reads better if you read it in Visual Studoio Code applicaiton)
+(This reads better if you read it in the Visual Studio Code applicaiton)

 Here are the routes and their descriptions